-- Artists can show their work online at no charge, and then have it sold and fulfilled without any action from them, through sites such as Fine Art America, and a growing list of many others.
+- Artists can list their work online at no charge.
+Then have it sold and fulfilled without any action from them, through sites such as Fine Art America, and a growing list of many others.

 - The wealth of freely available, practical art marketing advice from blogs such as this one, and dozens of others, is a blessing upon artists.

-- The breadth and availability of webinars, free art business podcasts, and self-paced art marketing workshops, which are focused on helping artists learn how to be more efficient business operators and get their work to market is astounding.
+- The breadth and availability of webinars, free art business podcasts, and self-paced art marketing workshops, that help artists learn how to be more efficient business operators.

 - Alternative marketing through home shows, artists staged events, selling retail in antique malls, upscale coffee shops, boutiques and restaurants, and numerous other locations, venues, and situations is a growing trend.